 - Females who are pregnant or breastfeeding

-- Any other unstable or clinically significant concurrent medical condition (eg, substance abuse, psychiatric illness/social situations, uncontrolled intercurrent illness including active infection, arterial thrombosis, symptomatic pulmonary embolism, active interstitial lung disease, serious chronic gastrointestinal conditions associated with diarrhea, etc.) that would, in the opinion of the investigator, jeopardize the safety of a patient, impact their expected survival through the end of the study participation, and/or impact their ability to give written informed consent or comply with the protocol
+- Any other unstable or clinically significant concurrent medical condition (for example, substance abuse, psychiatric illness/social situations, uncontrolled intercurrent illness including active infection, arterial thrombosis, symptomatic pulmonary embolism, active interstitial lung disease, serious chronic gastrointestinal conditions associated with diarrhea) that would, in the opinion of the investigator, jeopardize the safety of a participant, impact their expected survival through the end of the study participation, and/or impact their ability to give written informed consent or comply with the protocol

-- For patients who have received prior anti-PD-1 or anti PD-L1 therapy, a patient must not have experienced any of the following:
+- For participants who have received prior anti-programmed death 1 (PD-1) or anti-programmed death ligand 1 (PD-L1) therapy, a participant must not have experienced any of the following:

 - Must not have experienced a toxicity that led to permanent discontinuation of prior immunotherapy.

 - All AEs while receiving prior immunotherapy must have completely resolved or resolved to baseline prior to screening for this study.

 - Must not have experienced a Grade ≥3 immune related AE or an immune related neurologic or ocular AE of any grade while receiving prior immunotherapy.
 Note: Participants with endocrine AEs of Grade ≤2 are permitted to enroll if they are stable while maintained on appropriate replacement therapy and are asymptomatic.

 - Must not have required the use of additional immunosuppression other than corticosteroids for the management of an AE, not have experienced recurrence of an AE if re-challenged, and not currently require maintenance doses of >10 milligrams (mg) prednisone or equivalent per day.